2009 World Championships in Athletics: Day 3 (17th)

-In the men's hammer throw, the Olympic champion Primož Kozmus of Slovenia, pulled off the win with a throw of 80.84m, which is a seasonal best.
-Szymon Ziółkowski of Poland achieved a result of 79.30m earning him a silver medal and the Russian athlete Aleksey Zagornyi earned third place with a throw of 78.09m.
+In the men's hammer throw, the Olympic champion Primož Kozmus of Slovenia, pulled off the win with a throw of 80.84 m, which is a seasonal best.
+Szymon Ziółkowski of Poland achieved a result of 79.30 m earning him a silver medal and the Russian athlete Aleksey Zagornyi earned third place with a throw of 78.09m.

 In the men's 10,000 m final, Kenenisa Bekele won with a time of 26:43:31, which is a Championship record.
 Zersenay Tadese of Eritrea earned the silver medal with a time of 26:50:12 and Moses Ndiema Masai of Kenya took the bronze with a time of 26:57:39.

-In women's 100 metres, Shelly-Ann Fraser of Jamaica triumphed with the time of 10.73s.
-Kerron Stewart finished second with a time of 10.75s and American Carmelita Jeter took the bronze medal with a time of 10.90s.
+In women's 100 metres, Shelly-Ann Fraser of Jamaica triumphed with the time of 10.73 s.
+Kerron Stewart finished second with a time of 10.75s and American Carmelita Jeter took the bronze medal with a time of 10.90 s.

 In women's pole vault final, the biggest surprise of the day was the Olympic champion and current world record holder, Yelena Isinbayeva, failing to clear any height.
-Anna Rogowska of Poland earned the gold with the result of 4.75m.
-Monika Pyrek and Chelsea Johnson shared second place with the result of 4.65m.
+Anna Rogowska of Poland earned the gold with the result of 4.75 m.
+Monika Pyrek and Chelsea Johnson shared second place with the result of 4.65 m.
 As a result, for the first time in history of World Championships in Athletics, two Polish athletes took gold and silver medal in the same event.
 Poland is 16th nation to win gold and silver in the same event in the history of World Championships in Athletics.
 The previous 15 nations were: Canada, China, Cuba, Ethiopia, Finland, Germany, Great Britain, Jamaica, Kenya, Romania, Russia, Spain, United States and also Soviet Union and East Germany.

 In women's triple jump final, Yargelis Savigne won the gold and Mabel Gay took second place.
 Both of the Cuban athletes did not cross the line of 15m.

-In the women's 3000m steeplechase, Marta Dominguez of Spain won the gold with a time of 9:07:32.
+In the women's 3000 m steeplechase, Marta Dominguez of Spain won the gold with a time of 9:07:32.
 Yuliya Zarudneva won the silver and Milcah Chemos Cheywa earned the bronze medal.

 Day 4 (18th)

-In men's Triple Jump, Phillips Idowu of Great Britain, produced a world leading distance of 17.73m earning him a gold medal.
-Nelson Évora of Portugal achieved a result of 17.55m earning him a silver medal and the Cuban athlete Alexis Copello earned third place with a jump of 17.36m.
+In men's triple jump, Phillips Idowu of Great Britain, produced a world leading distance of 17.73 m earning him a gold medal.
+Nelson Évora of Portugal achieved a result of 17.55 m earning him a silver medal and the Cuban athlete Alexis Copello earned third place with a jump of 17.36 m.

 Day 5 (19th)

 In the discus final, Robert Harting of Germany won gold in front of a home crowd, trowing 69.43 metres.
-Piotr Malachowski of Poland and Gerd Kanter of Estonia winning silver and bronze, respectively.
-Jamaican Brigitte Foster-Hylton ran a season's best of 12.51 in the Women's 100m hurdles to take gold.
+Piotr Małachowski of Poland and Gerd Kanter of Estonia winning silver and bronze, respectively.
+Jamaican Brigitte Foster-Hylton ran a season's best of 12.51 in the Women's 100 m hurdles to take gold.
 Priscilla Lopes-Schliep of Canada (12.54) took silver and Jamaica's Delloreen Ennis-London won bronze.